david-barnett/microViz/README.md

 <!-- badges: end -->

-The goal of microViz is to make wrangling, stats and visualisation of microbiome (16S) sequencing readcount data easier, modular and reproducible. microViz wraps and extends core microbial ecology packages like phyloseq, vegan, and microbiome.
+microViz package provides functions for wrangling, stats and visualisation of microbiome (16S) sequencing readcount data.
+These functions are intended to be easy to use (with clear documentation) and modular (for extensibility and flexibility). microViz wraps and extends popular microbial ecology packages like phyloseq, vegan, and microbiome.

 ## Installation

-You can install the latest available package version using the following instructions.
+You can install the latest available microViz package version using the following instructions.

 ``` r
 # # If you are on windows you will need to install RTools so that your computer can build this package